 Data on the political, social, economic, religious, ecological, and demographic characteristics of 32 Black African nations in the late 1950s and 1960s.

 Includes both individual-level and country-level variables.
-Data on individual-level variables are drawn from 35 surveys carried out in 12 Arab countries, Turkey, and Iran.
-Taken together, a total of 56,178 men and women were surveyed.
-Most of the surveys were carried out either as the first wave of the Arab Barometer, the 3rd, 4th, and 5th waves of the World Values Survey, or a project on attitudes related to governance carried out by Mark Tessler with funding from the National Science Foundation.
-Also includes 4 earlier surveys, as well as variables based on 34 time-specific country-level characteristics, for example, Freedom House political freedom ratings; labor force attributes compiled by the World Bank, the United Nations and others; natural resource rents, also complied by the World Bank; ratings on the United Nations Human Development Index; freedom of religion indices developed by the United States State Department; and linguistic, ethnic and religious fractionalization indices compiled in a private research project.
+Data on individual-level variables are drawn from 56 surveys carried out in 14 Arab countries, Turkey, and Iran.
+Taken together, a total of 82,489 men and women were surveyed.
+Most of the surveys were carried out either as the first, second, and third wave of the Arab Barometer, the third, fourth, fifth, and sixth waves of the World Values Survey, or a project on attitudes related to governance carried out by Mark Tessler with funding from the National Science Foundation.
+The dataset also includes 4 earlier surveys, as well as variables based on 34 time-specific country-level characteristics, for example, Freedom House political freedom ratings; labor force attributes compiled by the World Bank, the United Nations and others; natural resource rents, also compiled by the World Bank; ratings on the United Nations Human Development Index; freedom of religion indices developed by the United States Department of State; and linguistic, ethnic and religious fractionalization indices compiled in a private research project.
 Demographic variables include age, sex, education, employment status, marital status, religion, and income.

 - Complex Emergency Database (CE-DAT)

 Database of mortality and malnutrition rates - the most commonly used public health indicators of the severity of a humanitarian crisis.
 Subnational data is included for some countries.

 Repository of detailed results - including votes received by each candidate/party, total votes cast, number of eligible voters, and seat figures where available - at a constituency level for the lower house legislative elections that have been conducted around the world.
 The